She already knows why

 5

-😮 Surprise stumbles onto a special thing
+😮 Surprise stumbles onto something

 3